-The findings presented in this section of the report reflect the initial analysis of the pilot period from September 2017 through June 2018 and begin to provide data-based support for future decisions about a potential longer-term dockless vehicle share program.
+The findings presented in this section of the report reflect the initial analysis of the pilot period from September 2017 through June 2018 and begin to provide databased support for future decisions about a potential longer-term dockless vehicle share program.
 Much of the data used for this evaluation was collected as a stipulation of the permit.

-Companies were required to provide DDOT anonymized trip-level data but there were initial challenges in standardizing the data and getting complete data from all companies.
-Data compliance issues made it difficult to gauge the performance of the program at times and have highlighted that full and complete data is crucial and companies that do not provide it hinder the management of the program.
+Companies were required to provide DDOT anonymized triplevel data but there were initial challenges in standardizing the data and getting complete data from all companies.
+Data compliance issues made it difficult to gauge the performance of the program at times and have highlighted that full and complete data is crucial.
+Companies that do not provide complete data hinder the management of the program.
+The city of Los Angeles is developing a Mobility Data Specification (MDS) that could be used to set a standard set of data reporting requirements across jurisdictions.